 This symbol indicates that this product complies with the applicable European Union requirements according to Directives 2012/19/EU and 2006/66/EC on waste electrical and electronic equipment (WEEE) and batteries.
-For information about recycling options, check the Support/Service section of the Tektronix Web site (www.tektronix.com).
+For information about recycling options, check the Tektronix Web site (www.tektronix.com/productrecycling).